vinokour/live-content-tracker/README.md

 # live-content-tracker

-Welcome to the zip files of my live content twitter tracker that I worked on over the summer, which was the first time I created a front end application
+Welcome to the zip files of my live content twitter tracker that I worked on over the summer, which was the first time I created a front end application.

 UI is for the front end files and service is the back end.